 "I love the fact that my work has included some of the very biggest bridges as well as some much smaller and more intimate ones.
 The big ones include the huge 3.3 km-long single-span suspension bridge over the Messina Strait in Italy and the 1 km span Stonecutters Bridge in Hong Kong.
 The smaller ones include Copenhagen's new Inner Harbour Bridge, the Third Way Bridge in Taunton and the Swansea Sail Bridge in Wales.
 In fact, one of my favorites is the smallest: the little Bridge of Aspiration in London's Covent Garden, which is only 9 meters long!
 Working alongside bridge architects, I always try to weave elegance and beauty into my designs alongside the essential safety, economy and other factors, so that my bridges are popular as well as efficient and durable.
 Altogether, I reckon I have designed well over 100 bridges, but sadly not all of them have been built!"

-Simona Francese is a professor of forensic and bioanalytical mass spectrometry at Sheffield Hallam University.
+Simona Francese is a Professor of Forensic and Bioanalytical Mass Spectrometry at Sheffield Hallam University in the UK.
 As she writes: "I have been fascinated by forensics since I was 17, and I was determined to pursue an educational route that eventually would enable me to contribute to secure societies.
 As always in life, nothing is straightforward.
-I enrolled on the chemistry course because it was the closest degree at the time that could lead me where I wanted to be.
+I enrolled in the chemistry course because it was the closest degree at the time that could lead me to where I wanted to be.
 I ended up doing a PhD and post-doctorate fellowships working with viruses and diseases.
 But I was always focused on my ultimate objective, and throughout I developed a strong expertise in mass spectrometry, which is an extremely versatile analytical technique.
 This was crucial.

 "When I obtained my first lectureship, I had the freedom to build my own research, and I used mass spectrometry imaging to develop ways to profile individuals from their fingermarks, thus helping police with their investigations.
-A fantastic achievement for me, but the best accomplishment was keeping the focus for 14 years and the determination to finally be able to do what I have always been so passionate about."
+What has the suspect been handling?
+What is their lifestyle?
+What did he do prior to or while committing the crime?
+These are some of the questions that the developed technology can answer, and we are working on providing additional information -- for example, on the pathological or pharmacological state of the individual, just from looking at their fingermark!
+A fantastic achievement for me, but the best accomplishment was keeping the focus for 14 years and remaining determined to finally be able to do what I have always been so passionate about."

 As Kevin Frans writes: "I'm a high schooler who's chronically excited about building things -- from games to hacks to robots.
 I'm constantly trying to rope people into joining me, by leading our school's engineering club and organizing our annual hackathon.
 Today I've got a dream: to build an AI that can talk, create and laugh like humans do.
 As a research intern at OpenAI, I developed a method for training AI agents to solve many tasks at the same time, by learning a hierarchy of smaller strategies.
 The world is evolving at breakneck speeds, and I believe big things will arise from AI, sooner than anyone would expect."